 The story of the relationship between painter Dora Carrington and author Lytton Strachey in a World War One England of cottages and countryside.
 Although platonic due to Strachey's homosexuality, the relationship was nevertheless a deep and complicated one.
-When Carrington did develop a more physical relationship with soldier Ralph Partridge, Strachey was able to welcome him as a friend, although Partridge remained somewhat uneasy, not so much with Strachey's lifestyle and sexual orientation as with the fact that he was a conscientious objector.
+When Carrington did develop a more physical relationship with soldier Ralph Partridge, Strachey was able to welcome him as a friend, although Partridge remained somewhat uneasy, not so much with Strachey's sexual orientation as with the fact that he was a conscientious objector.
 Written by

 Jeremy Perkins <firstname.lastname@example.org>